inpursuit/snow-day/README.md

 snow-day
 ========

-Visually see if schools are closed, delayed, or open
+Use a Raspberry PI to see at a glance if you have a snow day!
+Uses LEDs to tell you if schools are closed, delayed, or open.